 Sound familiar?
 It should.
 Last year, Senate Republicans refused to even consider the appointment of Merrick Garland, President Obama’s nominee to the Supreme Court.
 The GOP senators argued that it would violate tradition to confirm a Supreme Court nominee in an election year, despite the fact that 14 Supreme Court justices have been confirmed during election years.

 Paulsen, for his part, remained silent throughout the Republican stonewalling effort.
-The bald hypocrisy of his position has not gone unnoticed.
+But the bald hypocrisy of his position has not gone unnoticed.
 After tweeting that the Democrats are “putting partisanship ahead of an opportunity to put one of Minnesota’s strongest legal minds on the 8th Circuit Court of Appeals,” Paulsen’s critics descended to remind him about last year’s Supreme Court kerfuffle.

 Whatever the case, Paulsen better be ready for disappointment.
 We remember his silence on the Garland nomination and we certainly won’t forget his hypocrisy on the Stras appointment when we head to the ballot box next year.